-Chambers of commerce are taking a variety of approaches during the COVID-19 crisis, seeking to find the right balance of showcasing compassion and empathy, highlighting member value and keeping revenue flowing into the chamber.
-The following steps and best practices were developed from Membership Development Division (MDD) roundtable calls.
-For more examples and ideas, see the MDD Roundtable recordings and notes at left.
+Chambers of commerce employed a variety of approaches during the COVID-19 crisis, seeking to find the right balance of showcasing compassion and empathy, highlighting member value and keeping revenue flowing into the chamber.
+The following steps and best practices were developed from Membership Development Division (MDD) roundtable calls and are useful membership renewal practices to adopt at any time.

 Adjust the messaging in your renewal communications.
 Communicating to your members and highlighting the ROI of membership is imperative during times of crisis.
 Best practice is to include a letter with the invoice outlining:

 Adjustments to communications can include:

 Choose an approach appropriate for your chamber (see below examples) and follow up with a phone call from a membership representative.
 Regardless of approach, best practice is direct outreach to members to see where they are at and to assess their needs.
 Some chambers have been able to add new members as a result of their outreach efforts and highlighting the value they are offering to their members and business communities.

 Huntsville/Madison County Chamber (AL) called all members and adjusted renewal options on a case-by-case approach during the pandemic shut-down.
 The chamber only sent invoices if the business was able to pay.
 Their campaign was internally called Operation Care with the following guidelines:

 RENEW: If the member was able to support the Chamber due to little to no impact from COVID-19

 RESET: If the member was impacted, they offered a dues reset in July 2020